DataDog/documentation/content/logs/_index.md

 To see the logs that underlie a value or range of values in the graph, just click on the desired point and choose "[view logs][22]" to open a contextual panel with all the underlying logs:

-Follow our [log graphing guide][23] to learn more about all the graphing option.
+Follow the [log graphing guide][23] to learn more about all the graphing option.

 ## Further Reading